benslack19/benslack19.github.io/_posts/2022-09-13-mixed_effects_freqvsbayes_cafes.md

 ---
-title: "Why the Spiderman meme is relevant to Bayesian adaptive priors and fixed effects"
+title: "When the Spider-Man meme is relevant to multilevel models"
 mathjax: True
 toc: true
 toc_sticky: true